 Start to build your social selling skills by taking 15 minutes every day to listen to the buzz happening within your industry.
 Set a few Google Alerts to stay up-to-date with trending topics, industry insights, and breaking news.
 Social media doesn’t have to be a ‘difficult digital tool.’
 It’s an opportunity to know more about the people who purchase your products and services.

 If you would like to polish your social selling skills, subscribe to the In-Sites Blog below and don’t forget to download the Social Prospecting Workbook.

 Still have questions?
 Leave them in the comments below, shout them out on Twitter @DirectImages, or submit them here.
-Until next time, be sure to check out the provided resources and learn for yourself about the ins and outs of social selling in 2017.
+Until next time, be sure to check out the provided resources and learn for yourself about the ins and outs of social selling.

 Subscribe to our BLOG